 Contrary to popular belief, stellate ganglion block is not only a PTSD treatment option for veterans and law-enforcement officers.
 It’s effective for a wide range of PTSD sufferers, including victims of childhood abuse.

 I (Dr. Jason Attaman) have helped people in all kinds of situations overcome their PTSD.
+I have performed SGB procedures since 2007 for various conditions including PTSD.
 Besides my medical experience, I am in a unique position to help because I understand a few things that may be true of your situation:

 • You feel you’ve exhausted your options, between therapy, antidepressants or other medications, and advice from others.
 Those may have helped, but you’re not out of the woods yet, and your time and patience are stretched thin.